algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x82 {uint8 transaction field index}{uint8 transaction field array index}
 - Pops: *... stack*, uint64
 - Pushes: any
-- pusha value from an array field from transaction A in the current group
+- push value from an array field from transaction A in the current group
 - LogicSigVersion >= 3

 ## pushbytes